alphagov/government-service-design-manual/service-manual/governance/seeing-progress.md

 To govern a service, you need to understand the work that‘s being done and how this work is organised by the teams.

-To get a picture of where you are, you need to have a service vision, goals and a roadmap for realising that vision - you’ll measure progress against these goals.
+To get a picture of where you are, you need to have a service vision, goals and a roadmap for realising that vision -- you’ll measure progress against these goals.
 Create your vision, goals and roadmap at the start and modify them as you learn more about user needs.

 Good governance includes getting a clear view of progress without creating any extra work for the team.
 Delivery teams already produce the data you need to be able to provide governance support.

 <img src="/service-manual/assets/images/governance/team-around-wall.jpg" alt="Delivery teams use walls to manage their work and track progress"/>

-Delivery teams use walls to manage their work and track progress
+Delivery teams use walls to manage their work and track progress.

 ###Supporting delivery